Cards that have an annual fee usually come with a slew of pretty sweet perks.

 Having a premium credit card with a high annual fee might feel like you’re getting rewards put into a pocket with holes in it.
 Because the truth is, sometimes your spending might not be enough to justify paying an annual fee.

-Thankfully, there are some great no annual fee options out there.
+Thankfully, there are some great no annual fee options out there, including the Discover it Cash Back card.

 You don’t have to dish out massive annual fees to get awesome rewards – just be sure to do your research and find the card that is perfect for you.